Here’s what Elon Musk says he wants to change about Twitter - NewsBreak

 Here’s what Elon Musk says he wants to change about Twitter

-(NEXSTAR) – It’s official: Elon Musk has reached a deal to bu y Twitter for about $44 billion.
-The move not only makes the social media platform a privately owned company, it could also spell out big changes for Twitter users.
+(NEXSTAR) — It’s official: Elon Musk has reached a deal to buy Twitter for about $44 billion.
+The move not only makes the social media platform a privately owned company, but it could also spell out big changes for Twitter users.

 After news of the purchase broke Monday, Musk released the following statement: